szymansk/da3Dalus/Readme.md

 # README
+## Documentation
+The documentation is written in asciidoctor and can be found in the '/docs/' directory.
+To compile the documentation use ```make doc´´´.
+You can find the documentation in the '/docs/html/' directory.

 ## Build, Run & Debug
 Best is to build and debug your code inside of a docker container.
 The repository contains a 'docker-compose.yml' with all services needed.
 The 'docker-compose.dev.yml' is only to overcome an issue with the pyCharm editor.